anetczuk/rss-forward/README.md

 [![Application in system tray](doc/sys-tray-example.png "Application in system tray")](doc/sys-tray-example.png)

-Then depnding on operation mode RSS data can be imported to any feed reader using file directly or URL, e.g:
+Then depending on operation mode RSS data can be imported to any feed reader using file directly or URL, e.g:
 - `file:///<path-to-data-root>/<site-id>/<feed-file>`
 - `http://<server-address>/<site-id>/<feed-file>`